SvetlanaMaksimova/fullstack-javascript-project-44/README.md

 ## Installation

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies.

 ```sh
 make install